Sami-Aml/flexistrive-website/content/pages/index.md

       FlexStrive is your trusted partner in driving digital transformation and achieving business excellence.
-Our comprehensive services encompass IT consultancy focused on development and programming, innovative game and application development through FlexStrive Studio, and strategic eCommerce solutions provided by FlexiStrive.
+Our comprehensive services encompass IT consultancy focused on development and programming, innovative game and application development through FlexStrive Studio, and digital solutions & strategies provided by FlexiStrive.
 We are dedicated to delivering flexible, customized solutions that cater to your unique business needs, ensuring you stay ahead in the competitive digital landscape.
-Whether it's optimizing your IT infrastructure, creating engaging digital experiences, or enhancing your online presence, FlexStrive is here to help you succeed.
+Whether it's developing custom applications, websites, or games tailored to meet your specific needs, optimizing your IT infrastructure, creating engaging digital experiences, enhancing your online presence, or engaging with our IT consultancy services and deploying a developer consultant to work on your projects, FlexStrive is here to help you succeed.
     badge:
       label: Our Expertise
       color: text-dark